 - Present an image or words that embody any of: (1) full or partial nudity, (2) sexual acts involving persons whether realistic or not, (3) sex-related behavior that has a violent aspect, (4) the treatment of a person primarily in terms of how person looks, or appears to the senses, (5) deprivation of another's right to dignity.

-- In association with a booth or a presentation, present a real person or an image of a person in nonprofessional sexy attire.
+- In association with a booth or a presentation, present a real person or an image of a person in nonprofessional or sexualized attire.

 - Create a false identity for the purpose of maliciously misleading others.

 - Create a sustained disruption of presentations or other events.

 - Touch others in a way that is aggressive or overly intimate for a professional activity, or without that person's consent.

 - Show sexual attention with words or active gestures to someone without that person's consent.